 Since 1965, the Little Friends® non-profit agency has been fulfilling lives regardless of challenge.
 Their groundbreaking programs empower people of all ages experiencing autism and other intellectual and developmental disabilities to live, learn, work and thrive in their communities.

 Not long ago, Little Friends moved to a new facility and can now provide more programming to the growing needs of those they serve.
-As school closures caused by the pandemic started to lift, Little Friends began preparing for students to safely return to full-time, in-person learning.

 Variety of Devices Needs

 The organization prides itself on providing programs for people of all ages, from toddlers to seniors–so it’s no surprise that device needs vary.
 Staff use mobile devices for record keeping, while teachers have laptops. iPads are available in Pre-K to 3rd-grade classrooms, and 4th graders and up are assigned Chromebooks.
 Various technology needs resulted in the need for a flexible solution to store, charge and lock many device types.

 Smaller Class Sizes

 Because class sizes are small with a max of 8 students per classroom, selecting compact charging solutions was key.
 Products that are easily accessible and fit well in the daily routine for both staff and students were an essential requirement.

 Like the comprehensive plan Little Friends creates for each child, they also needed a comprehensive strategy for charging, storing and securing shared iPad devices.
 Having worked with LocknCharge before, Mike Briggs, President & CEO of Little Friends, was very familiar with LocknCharge solutions.
 He made what he referred to as an “easy decision” to purchase 25 Carrier™ 10 Charging Stations.